-14. 'Safety and soundness' involves firms having resilience against failure now and in the future, and avoiding harm resulting from the disruption to the continuity of financial services, either in the course of business or in the event of failure.

-15. The Act will include 'Threshold Conditions', which will set out the minimum requirements that firms must meet in order to be permitted to carry on the regulated activities in which they engage.
-The Threshold Conditions for which the PRA will be responsible are designed to promote safety and soundness.
-At a high level, the draft Threshold Conditions require (see Box 1):

-- a firm's head office, and in particular its mind and management, to be in the United Kingdom if it is incorporated in the United Kingdom; - a firm's business to be conducted in a prudent manner and in particular that the firm maintains appropriate financial and non-financial resources; - the firm itself to be fit and proper and be appropriately staffed; and - the firm and its group to be capable of being effectively supervised.

-16. Firms must themselves ensure that they meet the Threshold Conditions at all times.
-The PRA will assess firms against them on a continuous basis.
+- 13. 'Safety and soundness' involves firms having resilience against failure now and in the future, and avoiding harm resulting from the disruption to the continuity of financial services, either in the course of business or in the event of failure. - 14.
+The Act includes 'Threshold Conditions', which set out the minimum requirements that firms must meet in order to be permitted to carry on the regulated activities in which they engage.
+The Threshold Conditions for which the PRA is responsible are designed to promote safety and soundness.
+At a high level, the Threshold Conditions require (see Box 1): - a firm's head office, and in particular its mind and management, to be in the United Kingdom if it is incorporated in the United Kingdom; - a firm's business to be conducted in a prudent manner and in particular that the firm maintains appropriate financial and non-financial resources; - the firm itself to be fit and proper and be appropriately staffed; and - the firm and its group to be capable of being effectively supervised. - 15.
+Firms must themselves ensure that they meet the Threshold Conditions at all times.
+The PRA assesses firms against them on a continuous basis.